Immagoeat/evanslibcsharp/README.md

 You can solve a problem like ax + b = cx + d, but any kind of sign works.

     Evansmath.FindMultiX("2x + 3 = 8x - 11");

+### PercentOf
+You can find the percent value of a number with the following code.

+    Evansmath.PercentOf("X% of Y");

 ## Errors
 Calling an error, exiting with an error, or exiting all together, it's easy with Evanslib